Curriculum Rationale in: Music

 Year 7 & 8

-Year 7 will cover: Building bricks (elements of music), Hooks & Riffs (repeated musical patterns), I’ve Got Rhythm (rhythm & pulse), Form & Structure (musical structures), Sonority City (instruments of the orchestra), Ring the Changes (ways to develop musical ideas).
+Year 7 will cover: Building bricks (elements of music), Keyboard Skills (performance skills), I’ve Got Rhythm (rhythm & pulse), Form & Structure (musical structures), Sonority City (instruments of the orchestra), Variations (developing musical ideas).
 Year 7 provides an introduction and exploration of the core components of performing, creating, listening and appraising.

-Year 8 will cover: Popular song (songs & arrangements), Blues (improvisation), African music (polyrhythms), Soundtracks (music for film & gaming), Off-Beat (reggae & syncopation), Fusion (raga).
+Year 8 will cover: Feeling the Blues (improvisation), All About the Bass (Bassline patterns), Soundtracks (music for film & gaming), Saharan Sounds (textures & rhythms), Off-Beat (reggae & syncopation), Making Arrangements (popular song arrangements).
 Year 8 allows students to apply their knowledge and skills within a context and focused genre of music whilst building on these essential skills.

-Year 9 is a foundation for the BTEC course and builds upon the knowledge and skills of KS3 whilst introducing the vocational assignment brief focus for assessment.
-In year 9 students explore a range of musical genres through focused exploration of the stylistic features and characteristics that link each one.
+Year 9 is a foundation for the BTEC course, ensuring pupils are working from equal starting points and building upon the knowledge and skills of KS3 whilst introducing the vocational assignment brief focus for assessment.
+In Year 9, students explore a range of different musical genres through focused exploration of the stylistic features and characteristics that link each one.
 They develop an appreciation of the development of music and the techniques used to create products.
-They spend time realising these techniques through a variety of performance, creation and production workshops.
+They spend time realising these different techniques through a variety of performance, creation and production workshops.